-Mid America Environmental Services offers lead testing services in Oklahoma and Missouri.
-We’re one of only a few private sector companies to have our own X-Ray Fluorescence Analyzer (XRF), which allows us to provide fast, reliable, and non-destructive test results for painted surfaces and soils for lead content.
+Mid America Environmental Services offers lead testing services in Oklahoma, Missouri and throughout the Midwest and South regions of the U.S. We’re one of only a few private sector companies to have our own X-Ray Fluorescence Analyzer (XRF), which allows us to provide fast, reliable, and non-destructive test results for painted surfaces and soils for lead content.
 Many other inspectors take chip samples that are destructive or use unreliable spot tests.
 Our team offers instant and reliable lead testing services that allow us to test dozens of locations for the cost of a few samples.
 Get in touch with us to learn more about our lead testing services.

 What Is Lead?

 Lead is a naturally occurring element, but it is very toxic to humans and animals if ingested.
 Lead is especially harmful to infants and throughout early childhood development.
 During life’s early stages, lead can be absorbed into the body easier.
 Children who suffer from lead poisoning can have nervous system damage, stunted growth, hearing loss, developmental delays, and reduced IQs.
 Lead is also harmful to adults and sometimes causes reproductive problems for men.
 Studies show that about four million households with children have dangerous lead exposure.
 There are also more than half a million children in the United States under the age of five with dangerous blood lead levels.
 Lead can leach into drinking water from household plumbing fixtures.
 The substance has also been discovered in children’s products as well as food and soil.
 However, the most common way children are exposed to lead is by ingesting lead dust through routine hand-to-mouth contact when lead dust is dislodged from deteriorated paint or is generated during remodeling projects.
 Other dangers of lead poisoning include:

 - Learning disabilities among children

 - Impairment of the developing nervous system and brain